jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 Singleton’s solitary  instances tend to be associated with external dependencies, such as System Clock, File System, Database, etc. Providing a class specific Singleton not only violates encapsulation, it violates a lot of the principles that I championed in the [Hexagonal Architecture Series](https://jhumelsine.github.io/table-of-contents#hexagonal-architecture-aka-ports-and-adapters-design).
 Specifically, applications have direct knowledge and dependency upon externals.

-In defense of the GoF, they do provide a ___Registry___ example, which looks somewhat like a [Factory Method](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html), which addresses this to some degree, but it comes too late.
-Singleton’s relatively simple implementation is easy enough to understand, that I suspect many GoF readers read it, understood it, and then didn’t continue reading the rest of Singleton section, which contained more subtle points.
+In defense of the GoF, they do provide a ___Registry___ example, which looks somewhat like a [Factory Method](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html), which addresses this to some degree, but it comes too late in their Singleton description.
+Singleton’s relatively simple implementation is easy enough to understand, that I suspect many GoF readers read it, understood it, and then didn’t continue reading the rest of Singleton section, which contained more the subtle points.

 ## First Design Principle
 Michael Feathers devotes a chapter in [Working Effectively with Legacy Code]( https://jhumelsine.github.io/2025/03/24/legacy-code.html) to the struggles of testing with Singletons.

-One of his suggestions harkens back to the GoF’s first design principle.
+One of his suggestions harkens back to the GoF’s first design principle ti [_Program to an interface, not an implementation_](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html#program-to-an-interface-not-an-implementation).
 Other than the single instance restriction of Singleton, it is just like any other class.
 A Singleton can implement an interface.
 Here’s an example:
 ```java
 interface MyFeature {
     String getMessage();